 - Start by heating olive oil over medium heat in a 3- or 4-quart saucepan.

 - Add diced shallot and cook for approximately 2-3 minutes, stirring occasionally, until shallot becomes translucent.

 - Add crushed tomatoes, pumpkin puree, parsley, oregano, nutmeg and kosher salt.
 Stir to combine.

-- Cover and cook on medium to medium-low for 20 minutes.
+- Cover and cook on medium for 20 minutes.

-- Turn off the heat and let stand for 1-2 minutes before removing the cover as the sauce will splatter as it cooks due to the thickness.
+- Turn off the heat and let stand for 2-3 minutes before removing the cover as the sauce will splatter as it cooks due to the thickness.
+Add more salt to taste, if desired.
 Stir well before serving.
-Serve and garnish as desired.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.